Things to Do in Buffalo

 University at Buffalo

 For starters, the Ellicott Creek Trailway, a seven-mile paved trail, begins just outside the Ellicott dormitory complex.
 It extends from Maple Road to Niagara Falls Boulevard.
 You can easily access it behind UB’s Ellicott dorm complex.
-Ellicott, known as “Lego Land” are called that for their unusual blocky and angular design
+Ellicott, known as “Lego Land” is called that for its buildings’ unusual blocky and angular design

-The perimeter of the dorm complex also has a paved path to explore on.
+The perimeter of the dorm complex also has a paved path to explore.
 Heading towards the academic and athletic complexes, gaze upon the mighty LaSalle Lake!
 There, you can rent a canoe (or bring your own) and gently glide along the frictionless surface of the shimmering lake.

 At the edge of the lake is a lookout spot called Baird Point.
 While its assembly of stone pillars and large slabs may appear like some out-of-place abstract art, there’s a story behind it.
-The pillars used to make up the grand facade of the old Federal Reserve Bank in downtown Buffalo.
-After the bank was demolished and the removed pillars sat unused on UB’s South Campus for 18 years, the pillars were relocated to their current spot on North Campus in 1978.
+The pillars once made up the grand facade of the old Federal Reserve Bank in downtown Buffalo.
+After the bank was demolished, the removed pillars sat unused on UB’s South Campus for 18 years.
+In 1978, the pillars were relocated to their current spot on North Campus.

 University at Buffalo